 We are very aware of how the implications of the restrictions and restraints that we have all been asked to meet can change the circumstances for individuals and/or families.
 Having to come to terms with being furloughed or finding that our job has disappeared can have a really significant impact both financially and emotionally.

-This time of year can be particularly trying so if you find yourself in such circumstances please do not hesitate to contact us if you think that we can help, even if it is just in the short term.
+This, of course, can be particularly trying so if you find yourself in such circumstances please do not hesitate to contact us if you think that we can help, even if it is just in the short term.

 All information and contact details we receive are kept strictly confidential and in line with all applicable data protection requirements.